klasbo/Intro-C-linux-dev/readme.md

    - But do not use the `[]` syntax!
 Use raw pointers instead
    - You can also increment and decrement pointers with `ptr++` and `ptr--` to advance forward or backward in the array

+####A note about strings

+When we write the string literal `"abc"`, this actually places the values `{97, 98, 99, 0}` in read-only memory (`97` is the ascii value for `a`).
+The string literal does not have a length, but it is terminated with a single `0`.
+This way we can refer to it with a single pointer (the memory location of the first character), and the string ends when we encounter the first `0`.

 Modules and Makefiles